mwildehahn/pydantic-ai-gepa/README.md

 # pydantic-ai-gepa

+> [!NOTE]
+> This library is in an extremely experimental, fast-moving phase and should not be considered stable while we work toward a solid API.

 GEPA-driven prompt optimization for [pydantic-ai](https://github.com/pydantic/pydantic-ai) agents.
 This library provides evolutionary optimization of agent prompts, structured input schemas, and tool descriptions within the pydantic-ai ecosystem.

 ## About